awf1337/i18n-deeplsuite-react/README.md

 ## Getting started

 1. To run this project locally:
-  - clone project open it and run cmd "node link"
+  - clone project open it and run cmd "npm link"
-  - go to you your project where you wanna run this and run cmd "node link i18n-deeplsuite-react"
+  - go to you your project where you wanna run this and run cmd "npm link i18n-deeplsuite-react"
   - after this run cmd "i18n-deeplsuite-react ts" in your project for a ts project

 # Acknowledgments